pinDeliver/pinDeliver/documentation/movie_clip_hubapp_scanning.md

-# Movie clip - The HubApp
+# Video clip - The HubApp

-The HubApp is designed to optimize your warehouse and terminal management.
+The HubApp is designed to streamline your warehouse and terminal management.

-It's available for Android devices and the main feature is scanning, supporting both IR scanning and use of your smartphone camera.
-Additionally, the HubApp allows regular smartphones to connect to Bluetooth IR-scanners for more scanning options.
+It's compatible with Android devices and its primary function is scanning, supporting both IR scanning and smartphone camera use.
+Moreover, the HubApp allows regular smartphones to connect to Bluetooth IR-scanners for expanded scanning options.

-With the HubApp, you can easily scan goods during linehaul loading, arrival and sorting.
-You can also use the app to gather information about packages and create or change package structures.
-This is especially helpful when building pallets or rollcages.
+With the HubApp, you can easily scan goods during linehaul loading, arrivals, and sorting.
+It also provides the convenience of accessing package information and creating or adjusting package structures, which comes in handy for tasks like pallet or rollcage assembly.

-Moreover, the HubApp allows you to perform quality checks and generate package status reports, making it an excellent resource for effective and efficient goods management.
+Furthermore, the HubApp enables quality checks and the generation of package status reports, making it a valuable tool for efficient goods management.

 ### Sort packages, Arrival scan and Loading scan
 <p float="right">